44mira/mirac.el-work/README.md

 *... and possibly more*
 <br><br>

-I hope you find at least some of these materials helpful.
+We hope you find at least some of these materials helpful.
 ![goodbye](https://user-images.githubusercontent.com/116419708/226025688-1eedbdf5-bc37-4bbf-b946-a0d90bfab84a.gif)